Pickle-Pixel/QUBIC-QLI-AMD/README.md

 ## **START MINING!**
 - we have to make the script executable ```chmod +x gpu.sh```
 - now run the script with ```./gpu.sh``` and watch your AMD GPUs work!

+## **Personal Experience*
+- I have RX 7900XTX and it currently gets 130-140 it/s on QLI
+-